I’m something of a gear snob.

 What Is a Direct Box (DI Box), and Why Do People Use Them?

-- Noise Reduction: Balanced signals reject interference and noise, especially over long cable runs.
+- Noise Reduction: Balanced signals reject interference and noise, especially over longer cable runs.
+This is one of those things you don’t think about until your signal suddenly sounds like a fluorescent light.

-- Signal Level Matching: A DI helps instruments sit better in a mix by giving you a clean, consistent signal.
+- Signal Level Matching: A DI helps your instrument sit where it should in a mix by giving you a clean, consistent signal instead of whatever chaos your input was doing before.

 Passive vs. Active DI Boxes

-Not all DI boxes are built the same — one of the biggest differences is whether they’re passive or active.
+Not all DI boxes are built the same.
+One of the biggest differences is whether they are passive or active.

 Passive DI Boxes